-Each stage can have its own unique flat target.
 When we refer to a flat target in DART, we mean a 2D target which is a combination of a target image (the part of the target the shooter sees), a zone image (a separate image of colored zones which the computer uses to identify various scoring areas), scoring values, and sounds - all of which combine to create a flat target.
 The Flat Targets menu provides options for loading these targets, as well as controlling their movements, behaviors, and other settings.

 When you select the Flat Targets menu at the bottom of the screen, the info bar at the top of the screen automatically switches to show additional options.
+You can use these to add, delete, and switch between flat targets.